When do Butterworts flower?

 When do Butterworts flower

-Butterwort flowers usually last between May and July in the spring and early summer.
-They produce flowers that look like orchids and are held above the plant.
-On average, most Butterwort plants have flowers that last around three weeks.
+The plant stays in bloom between May and July in the spring and early summer.
+It produces flowers that look like orchids and are held above the plant.
+Around three weeks is the average length of time that the flower lasts for most butterwort plants.

 9c4eecf1 b0dc 4b62 92a6 7d6b1f2ff3b4